Vietnam.vn - Nền tảng quảng bá Việt Nam

 kifune-den.jpg

-Kifune Shrine is the main shrine of over 2,000 shrines dedicated to water deities across Japan.
-Many young couples visit the shrine to pray for love, hoping to find their “other half”.
-Because it is located in a mountainous area, Kifune Shrine often experiences snowfall on New Year’s Eve and the first three days of the year, so visitors should remember to dress warmly when visiting.
+Kifune Shrine is the principal shrine among over 2,000 shrines dedicated to water deities throughout Japan.
+Many young couples visit the shrine to pray for love and hope to find their perfect match.
+Because it's located in a mountainous area, Kifune Shrine often experiences snowfall on New Year's Eve and the first three days of the new year, so visitors should dress warmly.

 Source: https://hanoimoi.vn/4-ngoi-den-o-kyoto-nen-ghe-dau-nam-693326.html